Federal Triangle: 1926

-Federal Triangle (as the area would be renamed) had its genesis in 1926.
+Federal Triangle, as the area would be renamed, had its genesis in 1926.
 An attempt to provide $50 million to fund, among other things, a national archives building and develop federal offices along Pennsylvania Avenue NW was proposed in 1925.
 The effort saw success in 1926 with the passage by the United States Congress of the Public Buildings Act, which authorized the construction not only of the Federal Triangle complex of buildings but also a new U.S. Supreme Court building opposite the United States Capitol, a major extension of the U.S. Government Printing Office building on North Capitol Street, and significant widening of B Street NW on the north side of the National Mall (eventually renamed Constitution Avenue).

-However, appropriations were to be made annually, leaving control of the project firmly in Congressional hands.
-Congress appropriated $50 million ($10 million a year for five years) for construction of these projects in 1927, with half the funds to be spent solely on Federal Triangle.
+Appropriations were to be made annually, leaving control of the project firmly in Congressional hands.
+Congress appropriated $50 million, including $10 million annually for five years, for construction of these projects in 1927, with half the funds to be spent solely on Federal Triangle.
 A second appropriation bill provided $25 million for buying up all additional privately held land in Federal Triangle.
 On June 5, 1926, the Treasury Department, which had been given authority over the implementation of the building program, announced the Federal Triangle projects (among others) which would move forward and their anticipated cost: